Charles S. Lobingier: Early life and education

 Lobingier's paternal grandparents settled in Pennsylvania in the early 1700s, but Charles was born in Lanark, Illinois on April 30, 1866.
 He graduated from high school in Hebron, Nebraska, and he also taught school in that area before entering the University of Nebraska in 1884.
 Initially, he spent a year at the university's Latin School, where he was a classmate of Roscoe Pound.

 At the University of Nebraska Lobingier earned an AB degree in 1888 (with Honors and election to Phi Beta Kappa), an AM in 1892 and an LLM in 1894.
 He was admitted to the Nebraska bar in 1890, practised there for ten years from 1892 to 1902, and married Ellen Ballon Hunker on 31 November 1898.
-From 1900 to 1903 he was a Professor of Law at the University of Nebraska College of Law and he was granted a PHD from that institution in 1903.
+From 1900 to 1903 he was a professor of law at the University of Nebraska College of Law and he was granted a PHD from that institution in 1903.

 Career

-Lobingier served as a member of the Nebraska Court Commission from 1902-1903.
-(The Commission was created to assist the Nebraska Supreme Court in eliminating the backlog of cases that had accrued over several years.)
+Lobingier served as a member of the Nebraska Court Commission from 1902 to 1903.
+(The commission was created to assist the Nebraska Supreme Court in eliminating the backlog of cases that had accrued over several years.)
 In 1904, after a year in this quasi-judicial position, he was appointed to the Philippines Court of First Instance and served in the Philippines for 10 years.